AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/c-segment-comparison/segment-comparison.md

 >[!ENDSHADEBOX]

 The Segment comparison panel discovers the most statistically significant differences among an unlimited number of segments.
 The feature iterates through an automated analysis of all dimensions and metrics that you have access to.
-It automatically uncovers key characteristics of the audience segments that are driving your company's KPIs and lets you see how much any segments overlap.
+It automatically uncovers key characteristics of the audience segments that are driving your company's KPIs and lets you see how much segments overlap.

 >[!BEGINSHADEBOX]